A fine-grained comparison of pragmatic language understanding in humans and language models: Experiments

 \subsection{Models}

-We test seven models across four model families, summarized in \Cref{tab:models}.\footnote{All models except the OpenAI models were accessed via Huggingface \citep{wolf_transformers_2020}.} As a baseline, we first test a base \textbf{GPT-2} model \citep[117M parameters;][]{radford_language_2019}, which is trained on an autoregressive language modeling objective.
+We test seven models across four model families, summarized in \Cref{tab:models}.\footnote{All non-OpenAI models were accessed via Huggingface \citep{wolf_transformers_2020} and run on a single NVIDIA A100 GPU.} As a baseline, we first test a base \textbf{GPT-2} model \citep[117M parameters;][]{radford_language_2019}, which is trained on an autoregressive language modeling objective.

 Second, we test a set of models which are based on T5 \citep{raffel_exploring_2020} and instruction-finetuned on a diverse collection of tasks \citep{wei_finetuned_2022}.
-This set of models consists of two \textbf{T$k$-Instruct} models \citep[3B and 11B;][]{wang_super-naturalinstructions_2022} and two \textbf{Flan-T5} models base \citep[base: 250M parameters; XL: 3B parameters;][]{chung_scaling_2022}.
-Finally, we test two \textbf{InstructGPT}-based models \citep{ouyang_training_2022} via the OpenAI API: \ada{} (350M parameters), which we refer to as InstructGPT-3 (ada); and \davinci{}, which comes from the GPT-3.5 family of models.\footnote{Parameter count estimates come from \url{https://blog.eleuther.ai/gpt3-model-sizes/}.
-Although the exact size of \davinci{} is unknown, we assume that it is larger than InstructGPT-3 (ada).}\textsuperscript{,}\footnote{The OpenAI models are not fully reproducible, but timestamps of model runs can be found in \Cref{sec:openai-timestamps}.} These models are fine-tuned to follow instructions and align with human feedback.\footnote{Fore more details, see \url{https://beta.openai.com/docs/model-index-for-researchers}.}
+This set of models consists of two \textbf{T$k$-Instruct} models \citep[3B and 11B;][]{wang_super-naturalinstructions_2022}, which were fine-tuned on 1.6K tasks, and two \textbf{Flan-T5} models \citep[base: 250M parameters; XL: 3B parameters;][]{chung_scaling_2022}, which were fine-tuned on 1.8K tasks.
+The fine-tuning tasks cover a wide range of categories, such as commonsense reasoning, translation, mathematics, and programming.

+Finally, we test two \textbf{InstructGPT}-based models \citep{ouyang_training_2022} via the OpenAI API: \ada{} (350M parameters), which we refer to as InstructGPT-3 (ada); and \davinci{}, which comes from the GPT-3.5 family of models.\footnote{Parameter estimates come from \url{https://blog.eleuther.ai/gpt3-model-sizes/}.
+Although the size of \davinci{} is unknown, we assume that it is larger than InstructGPT-3 (ada).}\textsuperscript{,}\footnote{The OpenAI model results might not be reproducible, but timestamps of API calls can be found in \Cref{sec:openai-timestamps}.} These models are fine-tuned to follow instructions and align with human feedback.

 We compare models to a baseline from 374 humans, collected by \citet{floyd_deciphering_nodate}.
 Their experiments presented multiple choice questions to humans in nearly identical format to our prompts.